The Maine Mall: History

+Shooting

+A shooting occurred at the mall on February 5, 2025.
+A man was shot in the restrooms adjacent to the food court.
+He was taken to hospital with non-life-threatening injuries to his leg.
+A 20-year-old man was named as a suspect by the police the following day.
+He surrendered to police the same day.

 Future

 In November 2020, a proposed plan that hoped to transform a surplus of empty parking spaces at the Maine Mall into land for housing and recreation was detailed in the Portland Press Herald.

 The Maine Mall Transit Oriented District Concept Plan was started by the Greater Portland Council of Governments and funded by a $20,000 federal grant.
 To make the mall more sustainable and attractive, the plan aims to accomplish three things: to reduce urban sprawl, reduce traffic congestion, and increase public transportation in the area around the mall.

 The redevelopment plans for the Maine Mall hope to build on similar projects in the Greater Portland area, such as Rock Row in Westbrook.
 City organizers are hoping to take advantage of recent zoning changes that allows for housing development near the mall.

 Transit-oriented development is at the center of such plans.
 The city already has five different bus routes that makes routine stops at the mall.
 The goal is to incentivize people to walk or use public transportation in the future.

 The mall would still be the main attraction but will feature a more community-centered shopping experience.
 Through infill development, people will be able to live, work, go to the doctors, and have recreational activities all within proximity of the mall.
 The hope is that this will make people want to go to the mall.
 In the proposed plan, the parking lots at the Maine Mall will be replaced with parking garages that have green spaces on their rooftop.
 A hotel, convention center, parks, and a baseball field are also a part of the plan.

+Transportation

+Two local buses serve the mall: Greater Portland Metro's routes 3, 5, 24A and 24B; and the number 60 of Biddeford Saco Old Orchard Beach Transit's Green line.
+Each service stops at JCPenney.
+When run by South Portland Bus Service, prior to its merging with Metro in late 2024, the 24A and 24B made an additional stop at Macy's.

+In 2024, Metro created a direct route (still route 5) to the mall, running alongside its existing routes there.